lucaskmpz/agenda-crud/README.md

    The application will run on `http://localhost:3000` by default.
 You can access it in your web browser.

-**How It Works:**
+## How It Works

-Application functionality:
+The CRUD Agenda Application allows users to perform the following actions:

-- Registration: Users can sign up for an account with their credentials.
+- **Registration:** Users can sign up for an account with their credentials.
-- Login: Registered users can log in to their accounts securely.
+- **Login:** Registered users can log in to their accounts securely.
-- Contact Management: Users can add, edit, and delete contact information, including name, lastname, email, and phone.
+- **Contact Management:** Users can add, edit, and delete contact information, including name, lastname, email, and phone.
-- User Authentication: The application ensures secure user authentication and authorization.
+- **User Authentication:** The application ensures secure user authentication and authorization.
-- Session Management: User sessions are maintained for a seamless experience.
+- **Session Management:** User sessions are maintained for a seamless experience.
-- Flash Messages: Users receive informative flash messages for successful and unsuccessful operations.
+- **Flash Messages:** Users receive informative flash messages for successful and unsuccessful operations.
-- Logout: Users can log out of their accounts securely.
+- **Logout:** Users can log out of their accounts securely.